Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Design

-Design is a matter of personal preference.
+Design is purely a matter of personal preference.
 While it affects both functionality and aerodynamics, in this section, I’m only assessing appearance.

 Shimano 105 Di2 (left) vs. SRAM Rival eTap AXS (right) cranksets.